-So you are engaged, crongrats!
-Now that you are in wedding planning mode you probably have many questions about what vendors you need first & who do you hire?
+We think we know your answer.
+Oh by the way, congrats!
+So you are engaged & that means you are now in wedding planning mode.
+You have ideas about how to select your bridal party, but what vendors do you need hire?
 Time flies as the date approaches, you need to be aware that your main priority is to book vendors based on a timeline.

 If you are planning a wedding with over 50 guests, then you will need to start planning at least 12 – 14 months before.
-If you are planning an intimate wedding with less guests, then chances are you can cut that time to 6 months or less.
-Still, popular, and experienced vendors are booked for years, so consider contacting them as soon as you have your wedding date secured.
+If you are planning an intimate micro wedding with less guests, then chances are you can cut that time to 6 months or less.
+Experienced vendors are booked for years, so consider contacting them as soon as you have your wedding date secured.

 Average Read Time: 4 minutes 45 seconds

-An Example of What You Will Learn with Our Wedding Timeline:
+Example of What You Will Learn with Our Hiring Timeline:

-Planner: If you are too busy to manage the vendors for your wedding, then you need to hire a planner.
-A wedding planner will help you from day one to find the right venue and all of your vendors without spending much time looking for them and interviewing.
+Planner: If you are too busy planning a wedding while working full-time, then you need to hire a planner.
+A wedding planner will help you from day one to find the right venue and all of your vendors.
 Consider a wedding planner as an extra cost, which means your budget must allow you to make this happen.
-In the long run they save time because of their experience and network of event pros.
+In the long run they save time because of their experience & network of event pros.

 Photos: Your photographer will be in charge of capturing one of the most important days of your life; that is why you must do your research and find one who fits the style you like and your budget.
 An experienced wedding photographer could have a full schedule for months, and they can only attend a certain number of weddings per weekend.
 Make it a priority to find a wedding photographer who understands your vision and makes you feel comfortable.